-Department Policy regarding Written Qualifying and Preliminary Exams
+Department Policy regarding Written Qualifying and Preliminary Examinations

-Solutions to written qualifying exams or prelim exams (including micro theory exams administered by the Economics Department) will not be posted and graders will not comment on grades given or solutions to problems.
+Solutions to written qualifying examinations or prelim examinations (including microeconomic theory exams administered by the Economics Department) will not be provided and graders will not comment on grades given or solutions to problems.
 It is solely up to the student to determine any errors made in his/her written exam answers and to discover the correct answers.

-Upon request by the student, or at the discretion of the Director of the Graduate Program, copies of a student's written exam answers will be returned to students who have failed a written exam.
+Upon request by the student, or at the discretion of the Director of the Graduate Program, copies of a student's written examination answers will be returned to students who have failed a written examination.
 This return of exams will be made under the following limited circumstances:

-- 1. Only for students who have failed an exam for the first time and are not involved in either a rewrite or an oral; - 2.
-Only after all rewrites and orals have been completed among those students who took the exam; - 3.
+- 1. Only for students who have failed an exam for the first time and are not involved in a rewrite; - 2.
+Only after all rewrites have been completed among those students who took the exam; - 3.
 Only for "clean" copies of the original exam answers with no grader marks or comments; - 4.
 Only for personal use by the student.